n8ur/lotw_tool/README.md

 and --logcall parameters.  --logcall is the "my callsign" requested and is required because multiple callsigns can be registered to one account.

+You can also place these command line values in a config file.
+This allows the password to be removed from the command line history file.
+See the config section below.

 The program will send a request to the ARRL web server and will save the results to a file.
 You can specify the name with the --adifile option; if you don't, the filename will be in the format CALLYYYYMMDD-HHMMSS.adi.